franciscoengenheiro/concurrent-problem-sets/README.md

       and
       since [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html)
       was used in the implementation,
-      the coroutine is immediately resumed with `CancellationException`, but in this context the message was already retrived from the queue, leading to a **lost message**.
+      the coroutine is implicitly resumed with `CancellationException`.
+      This could lead to a **lost message** because the message was already removed from the queue but the consumer coroutine was canceled before it could execute its continuation.
       To solve this,
-      a `try-catch` block was used in both implementations of the queue operations to catch the `CancellationException` and decide whether to return normally or to throw the exception, depending on whether the message was already retrieved from the queue.
+      a `try-catch` block was used in both implementations of the queue operations to catch the `CancellationException` and decide whether to **return normally** or to **throw an exception**, depending on whether the message was already retrieved from the queue.
     - since the `dequeue` operation is using the [withTimeoutOrNull](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout-or-null.html)